MikeZenko/MikeZenko/README.md

 # Hi, I'm Tair

 Everything below is in private repos, so no links.
-Happy to walk through any of it.
+Happy to walk you through any of it though!

 ## VividForms